ciechanowiec/ood_essence/README.md

 4. [Nouns Instead of Verbs](#Nouns-Instead-of-Verbs)

 ## Description
-This article explains the basics of object-oriented design in software development.
+This document explains the basics of object-oriented design in software development.

 ## Object